-Alcohol Related Accidents and Injuries May Fall Under CT Dram Shop Liability Laws
+Alcohol-Related Accidents and Injuries May Fall Under CT Dram Shop Liability Laws

-If you or a loved one has been injured as a result of someone having been served too much alcohol, contact the liquor liability attorneys at Bartlett Legal Group now.
+If you or a loved one has been injured or killed as a result of someone having been served too much alcohol, contact the liquor liability attorneys at Bartlett Legal Group now.
 We will help you determine if it is possible to bring a personal injury suit under the Connecticut dram shop laws.
 If we find you have a viable case, we will fight for your rights and help you maximize compensation for your losses and injuries.

 Drunk Driver Accident?
 Bar fight?
 Get the Representation you Deserve!

 If you are injured in an auto accident by a drunk driver, in addition to bringing a claim against the drunk driver you may have the ability to recover from the bar or restaurant who served drinks to the driver.
 In order to do this effectively, you will need the assistance of a seasoned liquor liability attorney.

 What is a “Dramshop” or Dram Shop?

 This is an old legal term that has passed down through the years.
 It relates to establishments that serve liquor such as bars, nightclubs or sometimes restaurants.
 Liquor was once dispensed by the liquid measure the dram, hence the term dram shop.